 Gabon: The Free French remain on the move.
 They take Lambarene.

 South Africa: Former Prime Minister General J.B.M.
-Hertzog, who some have accused of having Nazi sympathies, resigns as leader of the Nationalist Party.
+Hertzog, who some have accused of having Hitlerite sympathies, resigns as leader of the Nationalist Party.
 The reason is Hertzog's loss of support by his coalition partners due to his platform of equal rights between British South Africans and Afrikaners.

 Chile: The country makes a claim to some territory in the Antarctic region.